MariusLombard-Platet/search_engine_assignment/README.md

 Boolean Search
 --------------

-Boolean search **must** be typed as NCF, WITHOUT parenthesis, such as : "term1 AND term2 AND NOT term3 OR term1 AND term4".
+Boolean search **must** be typed as NDF, WITHOUT parenthesis, such as : "term1 AND term2 AND NOT term3 OR term1 AND term4".
 AND/OR/NOT can be lowercase.
 You cannot search for term AND/OR/NOT, as they are key values.
 They are nonrelevant anyway and automatically removed from both query and documents.

 Results are ranked according to the Extended Boolean Search ranking (see [docs/search.md](docs/search.md) for more infos).